-Annex 1: Thematic priorities for the M-ERA.NET Call 2022
+Annex 1: Thematic priorities for the M-ERA.NET Call 2023

-Topic 1: Materials for energy
+Topic 1: Sustainable advanced materials for energy

 Topic 2: Innovative surfaces, coatings and interfaces

 Topic 3: High performance composites

 Topic 4: Functional materials

-Topic 5: New strategies for advanced material-based technologies in health applications
+Topic 5: Advanced materials and technologies for

+health applications

-Topic 6: Materials for electronics
+Topic 6: Next generation materials for advanced electronics

-Topic 1: Materials for energy
+Topic 1: Sustainable advanced materials for energy

 The EU commitment to mitigate climate change is rooted in the way we use energy and the decarbonisation strategies we take.
 It is a main objective of M-ERA.NET to support SDG 7 "Affordable and clean energy".
-The development of advanced materials can play a key role in resolving these issues, enabling new and cleaner energy production, storage, conversion and utilisation.
-To be effective, materials development should take into account the following aspects including: circularity, sustainability, end of life treatment, recyclability, social impact, Life Cycle Assessment (LCA), Techno-Economic Analysis (TEA) and RRI.
+The development of advanced materials can play a key role in resolving these issues, enabling new and cleaner energy production, storage, conversion, efficiency and utilisation.
+To be effective, sustainable advanced materials development with social impact should address one, but preferably several of the following aspects: circularity, end of life treatment, recyclability, Life Cycle Assessment (LCA), Techno-Economic Analysis (TEA) and RRI.
 Furthermore, methodologies supported by digitalisation (computational modelling, artificial intelligence, etc.) are needed for accelerated materials design and optimisation for energy applications.
-These methodologies are expected to save time and cost in the materials discovery and design process versus traditional trial and error approaches.
+These methodologies are expected to save time and cost in the materials discovery and design process versus traditional trial and error approaches